O’Reilly Report: Decoupled Applications and Composable Web Architectures - Download Now

 EditorA role that has some limitations by default.
 This is meant to provide convenience for the user in case they are unsure of what permissions to grant.
 Editors can create and update content, but cannot manage other users.

-Besides the default roles of Editor and Admin, you are free to create any kinds of roles that meet the needs of your team.
-Custom roles are created by the user to further tailor your experience and management of your team and spaces on Storyblok.
-You may have designers, translators, or content creators who will not need access to the entire project, but rather specific parts of it.
-This is where custom roles and permissions comes in handy.
+Besides the default roles of Editor and Admin, you are free to create any roles that meet your team's needs.
+The user creates custom roles to further tailor your experience and manage your team and spaces on Storyblok.
+You may have designers, translators, or content creators who will not need access to the entire project but rather specific parts of it.
+This is where custom roles and permissions come in handy.

 Permissions are rules set within a role that either grant or prevent access to certain aspects of the space.

 It is possible to manage permissions at a granular level with Storyblok.
 This allows you to have more control over your workflow as your team increases in size and variety of roles.
-For instance, you can have an “English Author” role that only has access to content in the English language, and they will not be able to accidentally publish in any other language.
+For instance, you can have an "English Author" role that only has access to content in the English language, and they will not be able to publish in any other language accidentally.

-Besides their role of Editor, there is no pre-defined set of permissions you have to use-- you have the freedom to define the level of access for each role depending on your needs.
+Besides their role as Editors, there is no pre-defined set of permissions you have to use-- you have the freedom to define the level of access for each role depending on your needs.

 TypeWhat it involves